We are engaging traditional rulers to curb transborder crimes – NIS

 The Nigerian Immigration Service (NIS) says the agency is engaging traditional rulers in various states to curb transborder crimes across the country .

-The Service Public Relations Officer (SPRO) Comptroller of Immigration, Mr Tony Akuneme, disclosed this to Newsmen on Sunday in Abuja.
+The Service Public Relations Officer (SPRO) Comptroller of Immigration, Mr Tony Akuneme, disclosed this to the News Agency of Nigeria (NAN) on Sunday in Abuja.

 Akuneme said that Nigeria had extensive borders, adding that It was neccessary to deploy manpower and technology.